Donor: USAID • Partner: Chemonics International •

 USAID Soma Umenye

-- Developing a UDL toolkit and training educators to implement inclusive education methods in their professional practice, with a focus on early grade literacy instruction in Kinyarwanda
+- Developed a UDL toolkit and training educators to implement inclusive education methods in their professional practice, with a focus on early grade literacy instruction in Kinyarwanda

-- Garnering the following results: teachers were more comfortable using visual schedules, think-pair-share activities, and small group instructional strategies in large classroom sizes with few material resources
+- Garnered the following results: teachers were more comfortable using visual schedules, think-pair-share activities, and small group instructional strategies in large classroom sizes with few material resources

-- Reviewing and advising the digitization of the Soma Umenye teachers’ guides to increase the focus on inclusion and UDL strategies
+- Reviewed and advised the digitization of the Soma Umenye teachers’ guides to increase the focus on inclusion and UDL strategies